Billionaire Netscape founder Jim Clark is back with a new, self-funded startup

 These were notable for Clark, given that magic touch he was credited with having by author Michael Lewis in his best-selling book “The New New Thing,” published in late 1999.

-One guesses he found made some money along the way, though not as much as he might have hoped.
-Last year, for example, Clark put up for sale a Palm Beach property for which he paid $11 million in 1999.
-After reportedly renovating it over four years, he priced the 10-bedroom estate at $137 million, making it one of the most expensive properties in the U.S.
+One guesses Clark found ways to make money along the way, if not quite as much as he might have hoped.
+Last year, for example, he put up for sale a Palm Beach property for which he paid $11 million in 1999.
+After reportedly renovating it over four years, Clark priced the 10-bedroom estate at $137 million, making it one of the most expensive properties in the U.S.

 0